 PAE: Outcome of board meeting

-We do hereby inform you that the meeting of Board of Directors of the Company held on June 19, 2017.
+We do hereby inform you that the meeting of Board of Directors of the Company held today i.e. 19th June, 2017.

+Sub.: Outcome of Board Meeting and submission of approved Consolidated Audited Financial Results along with Audit Report for the quarter and year ended as on March 31, 2017

 With reference to captioned subject, we do hereby inform you that the meeting of Board of Directors of the Company held today i.e. 19th June, 2017 and inter-alia transacted the following business:-